ShubhShashank/whatsapp_analyser/README.md

 	from  whatsapp_analyser import visual as v

 	df=wp.what_parse('C:\Users\Username\Documents\Some folder\messages.txt') #replace with your path

-	#it is worth noting that you might need to use two backslash if you have a file or folder with
-	#a command in e.g. Some folder\\n.txt  [\n gives new line by itself]
+It is worth noting that you might need to use two backslashs if you have a file or folder with a command in it e.g. Some folder\\n.txt  [\n gives new line by itself].

 	v.visual(df,'month').plot()

-Can replace 'month' with many of the pandas index attributes e.g. 'week', 'dayofweek', 'year', 'quarter', 'minute' 'dayofyear'.
+Can replace 'month' with many of the pandas index attributes e.g. 'week', 'dayofweek', 'year', 'quarter', 'minute', 'dayofyear'.
 However, some might get a bit squashed in the graphs!

 Finally, there is an alternate plot which splits everything into separate years and then does the plotting: